-The Global Cities Education Network (GCEN) is an international learning community of city school systems in Asia and North America.
+The Global Cities Education Network (GCEN), an initiative of the Asia Society Center for Global Education, is an international learning community of city school systems in Asia and North America.
 School systems are rethinking the knowledge and skills students need for success and the educational strategies and systems required for all children to achieve them.
 In both Asia and North America, urban school systems are at the locus of change in policy and practice—at once the sites of the most critical challenges in education and the engines of innovation needed to address them.